 - Instructions, materials lists, and support for projects to be done in home, in the field, and in your community

-- Upon completion, a Certificate from MYCOLOGOS recognizing your comprehension of course materials and completion of the course’s requirements.
+- Upon completion, a Certificate from MYCOLOGOS recognizing your comprehension of course materials and completion of a course project portfolio.
 Learn more about our Certificates of Completion here

 The total value of these information-packed fourteen weeks of training, support, and resources could easily cost over $3,000 at other institutions!

 You will then have access to the course's contents for a full year, during which time you can engage with the material and the associated projects and assignments at your own pace and as many times as you like!